Paseo de la Castellana

 Since the beginning of the pandemic, at Globalvia we have focused on keeping all the infrastructures we manage in the seven countries where we are present operational, as well as on guaranteeing the safety of our workers by providing them with the necessary means and equipment.
 This has been possible thanks to the experience of the management team, the speed of decision-making and the commitment and effort of all our company's employees.

-Once the worst months of the pandemic were over, we launched several initiatives with the aim of facilitating the use of infrastructures and safeguarding the health of users, as through them we encouraged the use of technology as a means of payment in our assets without using cash and cards.
-These initiatives have been the implementation of the contactless card validation and payment system in Metro de Sevilla (Tap&Go) and the launch of the mobile toll payment app in the United States (Slora by Globalvia).
+Once the worst months of the pandemic were over, we launched several initiatives with the aim of facilitating the use of infrastructures and safeguarding the health of users, since through them we promoted the use of technology as a means of payment in our assets without using cash and cards.
+These initiatives have been the implementation of the contactless card validation and payment system in Metro de Sevilla (Tap&Go) and the launch of the mobile app for toll payment in the United States (Slora by Globalvia).
 Both projects are part of our strategy of innovation and, therefore, of offering the best user experience.
-At Globalvia we plan to implement similar solutions in the rest of the concessions we manage, to the extent that it is operational.
+At Globalvia we plan to implement similar solutions in the rest of the concessions we manage, as soon as it becomes operational.

 The post-Covid era looks set to usher in a new reality that is not yet defined.
 In the field of transport, there is uncertainty about what the new mobility patterns of users will be like.
 Covid has had an unprecedented impact on infrastructure demand and, although there has been a recovery in recent months, the figures are still far from those recorded in 2019.
 This historic drop in demand is due to the mobility restrictions resulting from the states of alarm and emergency decreed by the various governments (national and local).
 The recovery has occurred with the easing of mobility restrictions, but the levels of 2019 have not been reached due to teleworking and the unprecedented economic crisis we are experiencing.